Train GraphicClick on the map to explore geographics

 Quote

-The Northern Devon Railway Development Alliance launches today, with the aim of securing a new rail link between Bideford and Barnstaple and upgrade of the North Devon (Tarka (Line from Barnstaple to Exeter)) Line between Exeter and Barnstaple.
+The Northern Devon Railway Development Alliance launches today, with the aim of securing a new rail link between Bideford and Barnstaple and upgrade of the North Devon (Tarka (Branch line from Barnstaple to Exeter)) Line between Exeter and Barnstaple.

 Thirty representatives from 13 stakeholder organisations came together to commit jointly to build on local council resolutions already passed and funding already committed to develop a compelling case to be put to government to support the reconnection of the long-marginalised Torridge community of over 40,000 people.